R-FORCE: Robust Learning for Random Recurrent Neural Networks: Methods

-We therefore further investigate the sensitivity of FORCE learning to variation of $g$ by setting the target function as a superposition of four sine waves and following the experiments in~\cite{sussillo2009generating}.
-We train the network with uniformly spaced values of $g$ in the range $g \in [1,2]$ with a step of $0.1$ and repeated trials ($8$) for each $g$.
-Our results are shown in Fig.~\ref{fig:FORCE_Results}B where we plot the Mean Absolute Error~(MAE) as a function of $g$, such that $MAE$ defined as $MAE=\sum_{i=1}^T |f(t) - z(t)|/T$.
-Our results indicate that FORCE learning is indeed sensitive and performs optimally in a narrow range of $g$ values, namely interval of $g_{Fopt}=[1.3,1.5]$.
-The narrow performance regime appears to be consistent across target functions that we tested.
-In Fig.~\ref{fig:FORCE_Results}C we show the performance of Rank1-RRNN with three different target functions $f(t)$: (i) superposition of five sine waves (multi-periodic), (ii) rapidly changing superposition (discontinuous) (iii) superposition of four sine waves and Gaussian noise (noisy).
-During training with $g$ below $g_{Fopt}$ (e.g. $g=1$) the read-out unit $z(t)$ typically follows the target, however during testing, the network dissipates information and eventually $z(t)$ `looses' the pattern learned during training.
-We note that for some signals (e.g., discontinuous target) even under constant training updates the error does not reduce to zero.
-When the value of $g$ is above the interval $g_{Fopt}$ (e.g. $g=1.8$) the network becomes sensitive during testing such that the error grows rapidly and the generated sequence $z(t)$ diverges from the ground truth target.
-Furthermore, even in the narrow range of $g_{Fopt}$ (e.g. $g = 1.5$), while Rank1-RRNN appears to effectively learn various patterns and consistently predict them over time, outliers still occur in some cases (e.g., noisy target).
+To substantiate this finding and investigate the sensitivity to the scaling parameter $g$, we evaluate network performance on a four-sine-wave target function, as performed in \cite{sussillo2009generating}.
+We train the network with uniformly spaced $g$ values in the range $g \in [1,2]$ with a step of $0.1$ and $8$ repeated trials for each $g$.
+Fig.~\ref{fig:FORCE_Results}~B shows the corresponding Mean Absolute Error (MAE) for each $g$, where $MAE=\sum_{t=1}^T |f(t) - z(t)|/T$.
+The result indicates that the FORCE learning is sensitive and performs optimally in a narrow range of $g$ values, namely $g_{opt} \in [1.3, 1.5]$.
+The narrow performance regime appears consistent across target functions.
+Fig.~\ref{fig:FORCE_Results}~C demonstrates the performance of Rank1-RRNN with three different target functions: (i) a superposition of five sine waves (multi-periodic), (ii) a rapidly changing superposition (discontinuous), and (iii) a superposition of four sine waves with Gaussian noise (noisy).
+For $g < g_{opt}$ (e.g., $g=1.0$), while the network's generations typically follow the target during training, it eventually dissipates information and loses the learned pattern during testing.
+In contrast, for $g > g_{opt}$ (e.g., $g=1.8$), the network becomes sensitive to small perturbations during testing, causing the error to snowball and the generated sequence to diverge from the ground truth target.
+These experimental results align with the $J(T)$ spectrum distribution interpretation in Fig.~\ref{fig:FORCE_Results}~A. Moreover, even within the narrow range of $g_{opt}$ (e.g., $g = 1.5$), the network still fails to effectively learn patterns and make consistent predictions in some cases (e.g., noisy target).

-These experimental results are consistent with the interpretation of $J(T)$ spectrum distribution in Fig.~\ref{fig:FORCE_Results}A. When $g = 1$, most of the eigenvalues are inside the stability circle (dashed-red circle).
-This case corresponds to a lossy system which dissipates information.
-On the other hand, when there are too many eigenvalues outside the stability circle, the system is expected to be unstable, as shown for the case of $g = 1.8$.
-Ideal situation appears to be the situation where there are some eigenvalues hovering around the circle as in the case of $g = 1.5$, while the majority is located within the circle.
-Indeed such a condition was proposed as a potential criterion for preserving long-term dependency~\cite{chang2019antisymmetricrnn}.